thedatamonk/RTOS/ASSIGNMENT-1/EchoEngine/README.md

 ## Response times of the EchoEngine server to client requests under different situations.
+The EchoEngine server receives a character (as request) from the clients and then reverses the case of the character.
+For instance, `A -> a` or `d -> D` etc. If the character is not an alphabet then it returns the same character.
 Here response time is defined as the time difference between the moment **the client sent the request to the server** and the moment **the client received the response from the server**.
 ### 1 client is running
 |   Clients     | Reponse time (ms)  |
 | ------------- | ------------------:|